 - Water Withdrawal Program for non-agricultural facilities and for agricultural facilities

-- Water withdrawal reporting for non-agricultural facilities and for agricultural facilities
+- Annual Water Withdrawal Reporting for non-agricultural facilities and for agricultural facilities

 - Water Well Program

 - Water Conservation

 Groundwater is a critical source of water in New York State.
 Learn about groundwater: